Željko Bebek: Jutro

-Just as he was about to report for the obligatory army duty in early 1972, twenty-six-year-old Bebek received an invitation from Bregović—whom he hadn't spoken to in a year-and-a-half at that point, ever since their split in Italy—to record "Patim, evo, deset dana" song with Jutro, a new band Bregović formed with Nuno Arnautalić.
-Bebek accepted, recorded vocals in a studio, and then left for his army stint in Pirot in late February 1972.
+Just as he was about to report for the obligatory army duty in early 1972, twenty-six-year-old Bebek received an invitation from Bregović—whom he hadn't spoken to in a year-and-a-half at that point, ever since their split in Italy—to record "Patim, evo, deset dana" song with Jutro, a new band Bregović had been in the process of forming with Nuno Arnautalić.
+Bebek accepted, recorded vocals in a studio, and then, in late February 1972, reported for his army stint in Pirot.

-Discharged from the army in March 1973 and returning home, Bebek joined Jutro in earnest, but also took a clerk job as a protective measure due to not being certain about the band's creative and commercial potential.
-Jutro did become successful and he quit the government job to again devote to music full-time.
+Returning home upon being discharged from the army in March 1973, Bebek joined Jutro in earnest but also took a clerical job in a governmental institution as a steady source of income due to not being certain about the band's creative and commercial potential.
+Jutro did become successful and he eventually quit the public sector job to again devote to music full-time.
 Jutro soon transformed into Bijelo dugme, with Bebek as a founding member.